 As a New York commercial and editorial photographer who also maintains a fine arts practice, I make a point to keep current with the art world.
 I am photographing an on-going portrait and documentary project with artists in their studio spaces.
-A condensed edit of this project can be found at The Artists, while a wider selection of my sessions lives here on my blog.

 While many are visual artists, I also pull in others from differing creative fields – musicians, wood-workers, writers, tailors, etc. The project is rooted in portraiture.
 However, I’m equally as interested in profiling and documenting the artistic and tactile processes behind the work.
 In addition to portraiture, I photograph the artist working.
 This can either be in the studio if their practice is studio-based, or on location if their work requires it.